Introduction to Leadership and

 - Are you looking for someone to sympathize with your pain points or push you to get past them?

 The more you know about what you want from your leadership coach, the easier it will be to find one that fits the bill.

 This may sound obvious, but you need a coach you feel comfortable with – not someone who intimidates you or even who you want to have a drink with.
-You’ll need to find an individual who pushes you to be better while also expressing compassion.
+Instead, you’ll need to find an individual who pushes you to be better while also expressing compassion.

 Before committing to any executive coach, talk to them in person or at least over the phone or on a virtual video call.
 Get a feel for their personality and if you two will mesh well.
 Don’t be afraid to ask tough questions and really learn about your potential coach’s background.